samuelzureick/ADS/README.md

 # COMP26120_2021_base

-This is the Git project for COMP26120 programming lab coursework.
-It should be used both for formative (non-assessed) and summative (assessed) courseworks.
+This is the Git project for COMP26120 (Algorithms and Data Structures) programming lab coursework.

-Please see Blackboard for details of these courseworks including instructions and deadlines.
+Lab3 is a spellchecking solution written in python Lab5 is a knapsack problem solution.
+This includes the partial knapsack problem, the 0/1 knapsack problem, and exemplifies greedy and optimal approaches, as well as dynamic programming approaches.